 SGI Driver Development

 - Motorcycle learner period expires after 730 earned days if individual has not passed the SGI motorcycle road test.
-Driver must rewrite and pass the motorcycle written knowledge test to get another motorcycle learner endorsement.
+Driver must rewrite and pass the motorcycle written knowledge test, pass the motorcycle basic ability test or provide proof of approved motorcycle training course to get another motorcycle learner endorsement.

 - At-fault collisions or convictions while operating a motorcycle will restart the Novice 1 or Novice 2 12-month learning period.